 You will also want to wear something a little warmer when you walk across the Golden Gate Bridge.
 It's windy on the walkways, so make sure to prepare for it to be cooler during your walk.

 1. Check out the Christmas lights: All around town, you will see Christmas light displays.
 Some of the most popular are in Fisherman's Wharf and Union Square.
 Find a list of the best ones each year.

 2. Enjoy some Christmas Eve & Day activities: There are plenty of activities to keep you busy on Christmas Eve & Day.
 You will also find that many restaurants and shops are open for the holidays, so you can pick-up last-minute gifts.
 Use my insider's guide to plan a special trip during Christmas time.

 3. Watch the fireworks on NYE: Thousands of people flock to the water's edge in front of the Ferry Building to ring in the new year.
 The annual fireworks display starts at 11:59 and runs for around 15 to 20 minutes.
 More details on attending this free event.

-4. See a Cirque du Soleil show: Cirque du Soleil offers several performances in December (even years) under the Big Top near Oracle Park (formerly AT&T Park).
+4. See a Cirque du Soleil show: Cirque du Soleil offers several performances in December (even years) under the Big Top near Oracle Park.
 Each year, they select a new show with high-energy performers and colorful costumes.
 Get details on this year's show and find tickets to a performance.